magneticio/vamp/README.md

 ## Deploy Vamp on your laptop

 Vamp can run on your laptop with one command.
-Check out our [Docker Setup](https://github.com/magneticio/vamp-docker#option-1-run-vamp-on-docker).
+Check out our [Docker quick start](http://vamp.io/getting-started).
 This should be enough to kick the tires.

 ## Deploy Vamp with a Mesosphere backend

 Vamp uses underlying PaaS and container management platforms like Mesosphere.
-This is how you run Vamp [on a Mesosphere cluster](https://github.com/magneticio/vamp-docker#option-2-run-vamp-with-a-mesos-and-marathon-cluster).
+This is how you run Vamp [on a Mesosphere cluster](http://vamp.io/documentation/installation/container_drivers/#mesosphere-marathon).
 This should work on Google Compute Engine, Digital Ocean or anywhere where Mesos runs.

 ## Using Vamp and more

-For documentation on using Vamp and all other info please check [vamp.io](http://vamp.io/documentation/) and take some time to walk through the [getting started](http://vamp.io/getting-started).
+For documentation on using Vamp and all other info please check [vamp.io](http://vamp.io/documentation/using-vamp) and take some time to walk through the [getting started](http://vamp.io/documentation/guides/).

 ## Contributing